Florence in high season – mad, bad and dangerous for you?

 And Santa Croce was rammed, again – first a queue to get tickets, but thankfully, the church is so large, it never seems crowded.
 If you are into funerary monuments, you’ll love it here – although some of the greats are buried elsewhere, here you find grand but somewhat depressing funerary monuments to Michelangelo, Dante Alighieri and Galileo Galilei.
 Many famous chapels were under scaffolding and not accessible to view – especially the Cappella Peruzzi, and some minor painted chapels to the right of the altar.
 Even the Cappella Bardi was somewhat cordoned off.

-If you want to see frescoes close up, your best bet is the Cappella Brancacci or Santa Maria Novella.
+If you want to see frescoes close up, your best bet is the Cappella Brancacci, or Santa Maria Novella.
+And Santa Trinita with its beautiful crowd-free Sassetti Chapel.

 Then, time for one more shop, the Scuola de Cuio – about 100m from Santa Croce, through a small gateway to the left of the church, you will walk through quiet gardens, around the church, to be led into a little yard.
 It all looks not very shop-like, but here is a truly artisan school of leatherwork.
 They maintain a cavernous showroom on the first floor, and prices are – reasonable.
 No, don’t look for the latest styles here, but if you want a classic – a briefcase, a cross-body bag, or small gifts, this is the place to come for great quality.

-Still, after all that shopping, manageable luggage and hand luggage only.
+Still, after all that shopping, I had manageable luggage – and hand luggage only.

 Santa Maria Novella: Save the best for last